 Ingredients:

-2 cups of plain flour (sifted)
+2 cups of plain flour or 220g, sifted

 You will also need a toothpaste cap as a mold.